araleo/r/README.md

 - -s --skip-test: Avoids creating a test file when creating a new component or hook
 - -f --flat: Avoids creating a new folder to contain the component or hook

+### Create app

+The ca command will create a new vite react app with the typescript template.
+It will run the following command, substituting {NAME} for the given parameter:

+`npm create vite@latest {NAME} -- --template=react-ts`

+It will also install eslint and create eslint and prettier config files to the new app.
+You can edit the vite command and the configuration files in the templates module.

+This command was not tested on MacOS.